Announcing WDL 1.2.0

 }

-When a task has a Directory-typed input parameter, the directory that is passed as a value will be “staged in” to the task’s execution environment in the same way that files are staged for File-typed input parameters.
+-typed input parameters.
 The execution engine determines how to make the contents of the directory available (e.g., symlinking or copying local files, or downloading remote files), and then it updates the value of the parameter to contain the path to where the directory was staged.

-Similarly, when a task has a Directory-typed output parameter, the local directory path assigned to it will be “staged out” after the task has completed successfully.
+-typed output parameter, the local directory path assigned to it will be “staged out” after the task has completed successfully.

 version 1.2